Review: SATANIC PANIC (2019)

 Sam (Hayley Griffith) is a desperately broke pizza delivery girl.
-She’s also still a virgin at 22, (yes this is a relevant fact).
+She’s also still a virgin at 22, (yes, this is a relevant fact).
 Her last delivery of the evening takes her to the wealthy part of town.
-Stiffed for a tip she decides to break in and complain.
+Stiffed for a tip, she decides to break in and complain.
 Instead of just a bunch of cheap assholes, she finds a bunch of Satanic assholes led by Danica Ross (Rebecca Romijn, X-Men).
-It seems as though their chosen virgin sacrifice got deflowered by one of the neighborhood boys.
+It seems as though their chosen virgin sacrifice got deflowered by one of the neighbourhood boys.

 Now she’s going to have to team up with Judi (Ruby Modine, Happy Death Day, The Survivalist), the recently mentioned ex virgin, and try to escape.
 Or lose her virginity to something even worse than Danica’s sleazebag husband (Jerry O’Connell, A Mermaid’s Tale, Stand By Me).

 Given the initial buzz surrounding Satanic Panic, I was hoping for a demonic counterpart to Brian Yunza’s Society.
 No such luck.
 That film’s dark satire is replaced with over-the-top caricatures that made me cringe at times.
 And this film’s band of bickering soccer moms never creates the fear or suspicion Yunza’s villains did.